-Mike Vellucci – Head Coach
+Mike Vellucci – General Manager and Head Coach

 Vellucci, 52, has 20 years of coaching experience at the American Hockey League (AHL), Ontario Hockey League (OHL) and North American Hockey League (NAHL) levels.
 He spent the past two seasons as the head coach of the Charlotte Checkers of the AHL, compiling the league’s best regular-season record (51-17-7-1) in 2018-19 en route to capturing the Calder Cup.
 He also won the Louis A.R.
 Pieri Memorial Award (AHL Coach of the Year) for Charlotte’s historic season.